 Several Washington State tour companies lead campers and hikers into the heart of Bigfoot territory.
 These often include discussion of sightings and evidence of the creature.
-The good tours cover Bigfoot history stemming from Native American stories through those of explorers, trappers and even commuters and hikers of today.
-As the perfect climax to this preparation, hiking down trails where the large, hairy creatures have been spotted before shake adventurers to their cores.
+The good tours cover Bigfoot history stemming from Native American stories through those of explorers, trappers, and even commuters and hikers of today.
+As the perfect climax to this preparation, hiking down trails where the large, hairy creatures have been spotted before, shaking adventurers to their cores.
 With day trips like these, travel nursing in Washington doesn’t have to be all work and no weird!

 Rain Forest Exploration